Skip to Content

 Yes, friends, you can meet Father Christmas at Epcot!

-In 2022, guests can meet with Santa Claus from November 25 through December 24 at The Odyssey pavilion to relay their Christmas wish and take a photo.
+Guests can meet with Santa Claus from November 24 through December 24 at The Odyssey pavilion to relay their Christmas wish and take a photo.

 Enjoy JOYFUL!
 A Celebration of the Season